-One of the things that routinely come up when you are thinking about stocking your pantry are items that you can’t eat, but might need.
+One of the things that routinely come up when you are thinking about stocking your pantry are items that you can’t eat but might need.
 There are a lot of chemicals or items that have numerous uses and could replace products you have right now.
-Baking Soda is one of the items that have a ton of uses that you might not have though of before.
+Baking Soda is one of the items that have a ton of uses that you might not have thought of before.

 I found this list below of 51 uses for baking soda that you can use to augment all sorts of chemicals you might be buying right now.
 If the grid goes down, a lot of those chemicals for normal everyday tasks like cleaning, personal care, deodorizing can be done with Baking soda.
 Now, is this something you want in a bug out bag?
 Probably not, but having items like baking soda, vinegar and bleach should get their own spot on your prepping priority list.

 A paste made from baking soda and a 3 percent hydrogen peroxide solution can be used as an alternative to commercial non-fluoride toothpaste.
 You can also just dip your toothbrush with toothpaste into baking soda for an extra boost.